Are you a single parent to a child ages 6-14?

 Who is a mentor?

-A mentor is at least 25 years old and enjoys spending time with a child while participating in fun activities in the community.
-He or she is thoroughly screened and assessed, including a complete background check before being matched.
+A mentor is at least 25 years old, a full-time Florida resident with a valid FL driver’s license and a car.
+A mentor enjoys spending time with a child while participating in fun activities in the community.
+The mentor is thoroughly screened and assessed, including a complete background check before being matched.

 What is the background of the children who are matched?